urosognjenovic/urosognjenovic/README.md

 ## Tools and technologies:

-- **Foundry**: Proficient with Forge, Cast, Anvil, and Chisel for developing, testing, and deploying smart contracts.
+- **Foundry**: Proficient with **Forge**, **Cast**, **Anvil**, and **Chisel** for developing, testing, and deploying smart contracts.
+Skilled in writing comprehensive tests, including unit, integration, fuzz (stateless and stateful), invariant, and differential tests, to ensure the robustness and security of smart contracts.
-- **Remix**: Experienced in using Remix IDE for writing, testing, and debugging Solidity code.
+- **Remix**: Experienced in using **Remix** IDE for writing, testing, and debugging Solidity code.
-- **Alchemy**: Utilized Alchemy's powerful infrastructure to interact with Ethereum and other blockchain networks.
+- **Node as a Service**: Utilized **Alchemy**'s and **Infura**'s powerful infrastructure to interact with Ethereum and other blockchain networks.
 - **Etherscan**: Skilled in using Etherscan for verifying contracts and tracking transactions.
+- **Python**: Proficient in using **web3** and **eth_account** libraries for tasks such as signing and sending transactions with local private keys, interacting with smart contracts, and reading data from the blockchain.
+- **Git**: Experienced in using Git for version control, including branching, merging, and collaborating on code with distributed teams.
+Comfortable with managing repositories, handling pull requests, and maintaining a clean commit history.

 ## My key interests include: